The Gazette (band): 2012: Division and Groan of Diplosomia tour

 Before the tour, the band also embarked on a fan club-only tour, titled Standing Live Tour12 -Heresy Presents- Heterodoxy.
 The tour started on July 4, 2012, and ended on August 29, 2012.

 The Gazette performed at A-Nation Musicweek 2012 at Yoyogi National Stadium on August 4, 2012.
-The Gazette also played at the Kishidan Banpaku 2012, on September 16 and 17 in Chiba.
-On October 11, 2012, the Gazette joined in on a music festival event called Rising Sun Rock Festival 2012 in Ezo.
+They also played at Kishidan's Kishidan Banpaku 2012, on September 16 and 17 in Chiba.
+On October 11, 2012, the Gazette performed at the Rising Sun Rock Festival in Ezo.

-The Gazette released a new live DVD,10th Anniversary: The Decade on January 9, 2013.
-The DVD contains the full footage from the band's 10th anniversary live show, the Decade, which took place on March 10, 2012, at Makuhari Messe.
+The Gazette released a live DVD, 10th Anniversary: The Decade, on January 9, 2013.
+It contains the full footage from the band's 10th anniversary live show, the Decade, which took place on March 10, 2012, at Makuhari Messe.
 The band also announced their first tour for 2013, Live Tour13 Division Groan of Diplosomia 02, which started on February 2, 2013, at Sapporo Shimin Hall and ended March 10, 2013, with their anniversary concert the Gazette Live Tour12-13 Division Groan of Diplosomia Melt, which was held at Saitama Super Arena.

 The Gazette performed at the Russian rock festival Kubana, which was held for the fifth time in Anapa at the Black Sea.
-The event was held from August 1–7, 2013 and featured international stars like Die Ärzte, Scooter, the Guano Apes, Bullet For My Valentine, System of a Down and many more.
-For the Gazette, it will be their first time to ever perform in Russia and the first time they have gone overseas since their European Tour in 2007.
-On February 24, 2013, the Gazette was rewarded as "The Most Requested Artist 2012" from J-Melo Awards 2012 for the second time.
+It was their first time performing in the country and the first time they went overseas since their European Tour in 2007.
+On February 24, 2013, the Gazette won "The Most Requested Artist 2012" from the J-Melo Awards for a second time.